AbdnBiomechEng/Matlab-OpenSIM-scripts/README.md

 # Matlab OpenSim scripts

+A selection of examlpe scripts for:

-MATLAB sripts to manipulate OpenSim models, for example for plotting moment arms against joint angles, editing model parameters etc. Also some scripts demonstrating basic modelling principles or useful modelling utilities.
+- manipulating OpenSim models, for example for plotting moment arms against joint angles, editing model parameters etc.

-Future Goals:
-Create MATLAB file with matrix of all moment arms for all configurations of joint angle
+- demonstrating basic modelling principles or useful modelling utilities.
+- other useful Matlab scripts to get started with EMG or other signal processing.